-Stopping in the middle of a cut to change the battery will always result in unsightly saw marks on the cut edge.
-On the other hand, a cordless saw doesn’t have a power cord to get hung up on the end of a lengthy board while you’re trying to rip it to width.
-This can also force you to stop to adjust the cord, resulting in the same unsightly marks or accidentally moving the track, even ever so slightly.
+Stopping in the middle of a cut to change the battery may result in unsightly saw marks on the cut edge.
+On the other hand, cordless track saws don’t have a power cord to get hung up on the end of a lengthy board while ripping it to width.
+This can also force work to stop to adjust the cord, resulting in the same unsightly marks or accidentally moving the track, even ever so slightly.

-With a track saw, the longer the cord, the more range you’ll have for manipulating long tracks and materials.
-You’ll almost always require an extension cord, but they can hang up.
-If your track saw uses a 6-foot cord but you’re cutting an 8-foot sheet of plywood, you might be pulling the extension cord with you as you cut.
-Eventually, the cord may hang up the end of the track.
+With a track saw, the longer the cord, the more range there will be for manipulating long tracks and materials.
+Users almost always require an extension cord, but they can hang up.
+If the track saw uses a 6-foot cord but cutting an 8-foot sheet of plywood is on the to-do list, the extension cord may need to be pulled along while cutting.
+Eventually, the cord may hang up on the end of the track.

 Of course, this can be avoided altogether by hanging the cord off to either side of the workpiece, but still, a longer range will help keep the cord from hanging up on a workbench or sawhorse.